General Fitness

 01The goal

-A 12-week tactical concurrent program: 6 weeks of Base Building (3×5 full-body barbell strength) feeding into 6 weeks of Operator (heavier, briefer 70/80/90% lifting), both run alongside high-intensity and Zone-2 conditioning.
+A 12-week tactical concurrent program: 6 weeks of Tactical Base (3×5 full-body barbell strength) feeding into 6 weeks of Tactical Heavy (heavier, briefer 70/80/90% lifting), both run alongside high-intensity and Zone-2 conditioning.

 02The commitment